How to build your baby's mental health: Mini Parenting Master Class

 What are some coping techniques for dealing with stress.
 If you're feeling overwhelmed, you should definitely take time to manage your own stress and there are lots of good ways to cope with stress to help bring it under control.
 First make sure you've got good social support.
 Everyone needs somebody to tell their worries to, and a person or a group who helps them to feel connected and accepted.
 Another thing that can help you if you're feeling really stressed is to find a happy distraction.
 Sometimes we just need to take a mental vacation.
 So maybe you want to read a book for a while or go spend time with someone you care about.
 Just take your mind off of whatever is making you stressed.
 That will help you reset and feel better.
 Finally, an important way we take care of ourselves when we’re stressed is to take really good care of our bodies, make sure you're getting enough sleep, eat well and get as much physical activity as you need.
 Those are the things that you can do that will take good care of you and help you take good care of your baby.

-Dr. Lisa Damour is a psychologist, author, New York Times contributor and mother of two.
+Dr. Lisa Damour is a psychologist, best-selling author, monthly New York Times columnist and mother of two.
+She has written numerous academic papers, chapters, and books related to education and child development.